TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

    ln -s "$(which greadlink)" "$(dirname "$(which greadlink)")/readlink"

 The :file:`runTests.sh` file of enetcache comes with some additional features, for example it is possible to execute `composer install` from within a container using `Build/Scripts/runTests.sh -s composerInstall`, it is possible to execute unit tests with PHP 7.3 instead of 7.2 (option `-p 7.3`).
 This is available for PHP linting, too (`-s lint`).
-Similar to :ref:`core test execution <testing-core-examples>` it is possible to break point tests using xdebug (`-x` option), typo3gmbh containers can be updated using `runTests.sh -u`, verbose output is available with `-v` and a help is available with `runTests.sh -h`.
+Similar to :ref:`Core test execution <testing-core-examples>` it is possible to break point tests using xdebug (`-x` option), typo3gmbh containers can be updated using `runTests.sh -u`, verbose output is available with `-v` and a help is available with `runTests.sh -h`.
 Have a look around.

 .. index:: Testing; Github Actions